doug-wade/generator-sub/README.md

 > 80.6944249663502
 ```

-## TODO

-1. Make the tests pass
-1. Add `sub update` to update the command
-1. Add auto-updating using npm
-1. Add auto-updating using git

 ## Example

 See a sample cli app generated using this generator [here](https://github.com/prekolna/dnd-roller).

+## Inspired By

+This generator is Inspired [37signals sub](https://github.com/basecamp/sub).
+Read more about [their pattern](http://37signals.com/svn/posts/3264-automating-with-convention-introducing-sub).

 ## Getting To Know Yeoman

 Yeoman has a heart of gold.
 He&#39;s a person with feelings and opinions, but he&#39;s very easy to work with.
 If you think he&#39;s too opinionated, he can be easily convinced.
 Feel free to [learn more about him](http://yeoman.io/).

+## Contributing

+Please make sure it passes eslint.

+    eslint .

+There are also tests, but they do not pass `¯\_(ツ)_/¯`.

+    npm test

+Send me a pull request!
+You can put your name in the credits here if you're into that sort of thing.

+## TODO

+1. Make the tests pass
+1. Write a generated README
+1. Add `sub update` to update the command
+1. Add auto-updating using npm
+1. Add auto-updating using git

 ## License